-It is but it's about thinking could you know could you've got the pet, you know, could you've got someone to lay on a different way so that you can get to the other side rather than just where you've placed them.
-So I think it's it's kind of having a mindset of always we do risk assess everything that we do.
-But it's having that mindset of thinking if something was to happen here, can I get that patient to safety?
+It is, but it's about thinking, could you've got someone to lay on it a different way so that you can get to the other side rather than just where you've placed them.
+So I think it's kind of having a mindset of always, we do risk assess everything that we do.
+But it's having that mindset of thinking, if something was to happen here, can I get that patient to safety?
 Can I get myself to safety?
-And often we don't just we go in, we go into the space and we use it, we don't actually always think about how are we actually going to use it if things do go wrong.
+And often we don't just, we go in, we go into the space, and we use it, we don't actually always think about how are we actually going to use it if things do go wrong.

 From the moment ago, there is a tendency, I think, for us all to imagine that moving an unconscious body is easy, but anyone who's ever tried it will realise that it's not easy.
-But there isn't much you can do if a patient who's I don't know, putting on their coat or taking off their coat collapses against your door is there, you've just got to deal with that.
-So seeing it's, you know, it could have a door open outwards, you know, you need to weigh that up Is there potential for a door to open outwards, so that you can still close it and you've got the privacy.
+But there isn't much you can do if a patient who's I don't know, putting on their coat or taking off their coat collapses against your door, is there, you've just got to deal with it.

+Yeah.
+And that's what I'm saying, could a door open outward, you need to weigh that up, is there potential for a door to open outwards, so that you can still close it and you've got the privacy.
 But if someone did, and something happened, could the door open outwards?
-So it's just where you're just just making those considerations, particularly if you're designing a clinic, or you're moving into a new space, and you're going to reconfigure some of the space that you've had.
+So you're just making those considerations, particularly if you're designing a clinic, or you're moving into a new space, and you're going to reconfigure some of the space that you've had.
 So before I go into some other bits and pieces, Sarah is going to chat about some of the little points to consider before I talk around devices and various things.
-So it's been talking a bit about more logistics.
+Sarah is talking a bit about more logistics.